 Reviewing.
 Materials submitted to the Editorial Board of the journal are subject to review to evaluate the feasibility of their publication.
 The review is conducted in two stages: initially, the manuscripts are reviewed internally by the editorial staff, including the Editor-in-chief.
 This review evaluates whether the subject of the article corresponds to the journal's profile.
 If from their point of view the material corresponds to the profile of the journal, is made at the appropriate scientific level and is designed in accordance with the standards of the journal, it is submitted for external review.

 Qualified specialists from the relevant fields of science are involved as external reviewers.
 This review evaluates the degree of relevance of the problems studied, the scientific level, and the reasonableness of the author's conclusions.
 The reviewer gives an overall evaluation of the article – whether it can be accepted for publication in an unchanged form or needs to be finalized.
 In this case, the reviewer offers recommendations for processing the material.

 The author may be refused to publish the material if the content of the manuscript does not meet the thematic and conceptual guidelines of the journal, if the article is written at a low level and cannot be edited, if the evidence base does not meet generally accepted standards and requirements.

-Reviews are stored in the archive of the journal's editorial office.
+Reviews are stored in the journal's editorial office for at least 5 years.
 If necessary, the author is sent a copy of the review or a reasoned refusal to publish.
-When a request is received, a copy of the review can be sent to the Ministry of Education and Science of the Russian Federation.
+When a request is received, a copy of the review can be sent to the Ministry of Science and Higher Education of the Russian Federation.